tatianegercina/FinTech/01-Lesson-Plans/20-Solidity/1/LessonPlan.md

 Elaborate on the following sections of the Ganache accounts page.

-* The workspace info bar displays the settings for your current workspace, many of these values should be familiar from the initial setup.
+* The workspace info bar displays the settings for your current workspace.
+Many of these values should be familiar from the initial setup.

 * As you can see, our wallet mnemonic is also listed.